Gerry Armstrong (footballer)

-Gerard Joseph Armstrong (born 23 May 1954) is a former Northern Ireland international footballer who played for Tottenham Hotspur.
+Gerard Joseph Armstrong (born 23 May 1954) is a Northern Irish former footballer who played for Tottenham Hotspur.

 He spent the majority of his career in England, as well as having a spell in Spain.
 He represented the Northern Ireland national football team and won acclaim at the 1982 FIFA World Cup, where he was the highest scoring player from the UK; this included a shock winner against hosts Spain.
-He currently works as a football analyst.
+He works as a football analyst.

 Playing career

 Domestic career

 Armstrong, who supported English club Leeds United as a boy, began his career in Northern Ireland with St Paul's Swifts.
 He only started to play football as a teenager when serving a ban from Gaelic football, and feels that his late start in the game was a significant disadvantage.

 He subsequently moved on to play for Cromac Albion and Bangor.

 In November 1975, Armstrong moved to England, signing with Tottenham Hotspur for a fee of £25,000.
 He made his Spurs debut in a 3–1 defeat at Ipswich Town on 21 August 1976, aged 22.
 He made a total of 84 league appearances for Spurs, scoring 10 goals.

 In November 1980 he was signed by Second Division side Watford for £250,000.
 Watford were promoted to the First Division in the 1981–82 season, and Armstrong scored the club's first ever goal in the top flight.

-In August 1983, he moved to Spain with RCD Mallorca for £200,000.
+After recovering from a long time out with a broken leg, he moved to Spain in August 1983 with RCD Mallorca for £200,000.
 Following the goal he scored against Spain in the 1982 World Cup, he was the subject of abuse from opposition fans.

 Armstrong returned to England in August 1985, signing for West Bromwich Albion on a free transfer.
 In January 1986 he was loaned to Chesterfield, whom he joined permanently in March 1986 until the end of the season.
 On his debut, Armstrong scored for the Spireites in a 3–1 home defeat to Brentford.
 He signed for Brighton & Hove Albion on a free transfer in August 1986.
-In January 1987, he was loaned to Millwall.
+In January 1987, he was loaned to Millwall where he was offered a player-coach role.

-By 1988, Armstrong had become a player-coach at Brighton, but left the club after an altercation with a fan.
+Brighton instead recalled him into that same position, but the following year Armstrong left the club after an altercation with a fan at a reserve team match.
 In February 1989, he took up the same position at Crawley Town, before leaving in March 1990 after another confrontation with a fan.
 He joined Glenavon as a player the same month, and by April 1990 he was also playing midweek games for Bromley.